A quiet suburban street at dusk with wet pavement reflecting warm house and street lights, lined with single-story homes and large trees.

 If your CO alarm sounds while the furnace is running, or if you notice soot around registers or a persistent burning smell that doesn’t clear after the first use of the season, treat it as an urgent safety situation.
 Turn the system off, leave the home, and call for professional evaluation before turning it back on.
 As the CDC notes, carbon monoxide is odorless and colorless, which is why these secondary warning signs matter.
 Don’t run a system you suspect has a heat exchanger problem or a combustion issue.

-Contact Mike Williams Plumbing, Heating, Air Conditioning & Sewer online or call (217) 673-0758 to schedule furnace repair service in Central Illinois.
+Contact Mike Williams Plumbing, Heating, Air Conditioning & Sewer online or call (217) 673-0758 to schedule furnace repair in Springfield and the surrounding Central Illinois area.

 Ask us about financing options to help cover the cost of larger repairs or system replacements.